 Hunting knives often have intricately carved and decorated handles made from a variety of materials from around the world.
 These include exotic wood, bone, horns, rubber, and many other durable materials.
 Hunting knives are often kept in a sheath close to the hunter’s waist, although some sheaths attached to the back, legs, chest, or arms depending on the hunter’s preference.
 Fixed blade hunting knives generally have no moving parts, which means that you won’t spend time in the field tightening screws or adjusting springs.

-A tactical, self-defense, or combat knife is typically designed for accessibility and durability.
-It must be a versatile tool, and is fashioned to stand up to the rigors of special operations.
+A tactical, self-defense or combat knife is typically designed for accessibility and durability.
+It must be a versatile tool and is fashioned to stand up to the rigors of special operations.
 After all, it may be needed to spear dinner, cut firewood, slice through the skin of an airplane fuselage, or break the glass of a helicopter.
 It must stand up to the most extreme environments.
 In short, it may be the last line of defense.
-A tactical knife is typically a full tang fixed blade, however, not all are fixed blade.
+A tactical knife is typically a full tang fixed blade, however, not all are fixed blades.
 Also, hunting knives and tactical knives are often used interchangeably.
 Many of the same needs and functions exist for both the hunter and the hunted.

-Machetes are a type of survival, or tactical knife.
+Machetes are a type of survival or tactical knife.
 They typically have one edge, with a blade that widens at the tip.
-They are used extensively in many tropical areas for clearing brush, and cutting through jungle growth.
+They are used extensively in many tropical areas for clearing brush and cutting through jungle growth.
 Many cultures rely on them for farming purposes.
 Having said that, there are those who do use them for weapons.

 Fixed blades do not fold.
-They have either a full tang, or a stick tang that makes them extremely stout and secure.
+They have either a full tang or a stick tang that makes them extremely stout and secure.
 Fixed blade knives are generally more robust and larger overall, which adds to the safety of the knife along with the strength.
 This strength makes them the knife of choice for outdoor use.
 They almost always come with a sheath to protect the blade and to allow carrying the knife in a safe manner.
 In fact, they are known as “sheath knives.”
 Fixed blade knives do not need to be oiled like folding knives, and do not need to be cleaned as regularly.